X

 Stations of the Cross

-Fridays, February 24, March 3, 10, 17, 24, 31: 7:00 PM, Church
+Fridays, February 16, 23, March 1, 8, 15, 22: 7:00 PM, Church

-Good Friday, April 7: 12:00 PM, Church
+Good Friday, March 29: 12:00 PM, Church

 The Stations of the Cross are a 14-step Catholic devotion that commemorates Jesus Christ’s last day on earth as a man.
 The 14 devotions, or stations, focus on specific events of His last day, beginning with His condemnation.
 The stations can be a mini pilgrimage as the individual moves from station to station.
 At each station, the individual recalls and meditates on a specific event from Christ’s last day.
-Specific prayers are recited, then the individual moves to the next station until all 14 are complete.
+Specific prayers are recited, and then the individual moves to the next station until all 14 are complete.

 Adoration of the Blessed Sacrament